AI menu assistant scanning a restaurant menu — Menu Buddy app in action

 What is an AI menu assistant?

-An AI menu assistant is a mobile app that reads a restaurant menu — paper, screen, or photo — and lets you ask conversational questions about it: ingredients, allergens, dietary fit, translations, and recommendations.
+An AI menu assistant is a mobile app that reads a restaurant menu — paper, screen, or photo — and lets you ask conversational questions about it: ingredients, allergens, dietary fit, and recommendations.
 Menu Buddy is one example, designed for iOS.

 How does an AI menu assistant know what's in a dish?